dcarbone/ci-asset-manager/README.md

 	    )
 	);

-The end result would be that on each page request wherein this group was including on page load,
-no local cache file is created for this specific file.
+The end result would be that on each page request wherein this group was including on page load, no local cache file is created for this specific file.

-If this is a development environment, or $config['combine'] === FALSE, The output would simply be the < script /> tag
-with the src="//ajax.googleapis.com/ajax/libs/jquery/1.8/jquery.min.js" (http / https are omitted).
+If this is a development environment, or $config['combine'] === FALSE, The output would simply be the < script /> tag with the src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js" (http / https are omitted).

-If this was not a development environment and $config['combine'] === TRUE, then for the combined cache file a
-CURL request will be made to retrieve the contents of the remote file for inclusion in the combined file output.
+If this was not a development environment and $config['combine'] === TRUE, then for the combined cache file a CURL request will be made to retrieve the contents of the remote file for inclusion in the combined file output.

-**Value Replacement**
-Another key feature to the caching mechanism is key value replacement.
-This works with any type of asset, and looks for these
-specific keywords:

-	$replace_keys = array(
-        "{baseURL}",
-        "{assetURL}",
-        "{environment}",
-        "{debug}"
-    );

-    $replace_with = array(
-        base_url(),
-        str_replace(array("http:", "https:"), "", $this->_config->asset_url),
-        ((defined("ENVIRONMENT")) ? strtolower(constant("ENVIRONMENT")) : "production"),
-        ((defined("ENVIRONMENT") && constant("ENVIRONMENT") === "DEVELOPMENT") ? "true" : "false")
-    );

-Currently these values are statically set.
-I have plans to make them configurable, but I just haven't taken
-the time to do it yet.